 Automating the data collection process through a remote warehouse management solution can create a consistent overview of each location’s inventory, as well as provide the vital data capture and storage needed in the event of unexpected interruptions in connectivity.
 Automation can transform laborious, time-intensive manual processes into quick and easy processes that take only a few seconds and capture inventory data perfectly with the use of a handheld or mobile device.

 In addition to efficiency gains in those areas, the ability to track your inventory across the enterprise, even when it’s not in the warehouse, adds up to impact the bottom line by improving overall customer service.

 IT professionals face major challenges in ensuring that all systems are online and running at optimum effectiveness, particularly in remote areas with connectivity issues or during critical manufacturing operations.
 But inventory movement, receiving and shipping are core operations that must continue even if connections to the internet or remote enterprise systems are down.

 One way to address interruptions in connectivity is to have a solution designed specifically to function in offline and high availability modes.
 That way, your employees can continue to collect data and process jobs regardless of the connection state to your ERP or other enterprise back-end system.
 Off-network mobility solutions like those offered by RFgen can keep your operations running 24/7 by maintaining your workforce’s productivity regardless of your ERP system’s availability.

 Want to learn more about inventory management?
-Visit The Mobile Supply Chain Blog to learn more about accelerating your inventory management practices.
+Subscribe to The Mobile Supply Chain Blog to get new articles delivered to your inbox.